© David Begley 2021

 Next week, should the sun allow we’ll take our ink outside and draw.
 The rhubarb and lamb’s ear will be ready.
 The lettuce sprightly and crinkled.
 If the children are quiet and quick, they might sketch a blackbird or robin feeding.

 The view from Doran's bridge, Ferns, County Wexford, before the junior workshop at the River Bann.

 Week 8: Silence at the River Bann

-Yesterday morning together with two parents, a grandparent, Ms Rourk and Adrienne the SNA, the juniors walked to the river Bann.
+Following the April drought, together with two parents, a grandparent, Ms Rourk and Adrienne the SNA, the juniors and I walked to the River Bann to gather water.
 As we arrived, I asked the children to imagine the riverbank a thousand years ago: no cars, no noise, no concrete road, no large house opposite, no electricity, no water on tap.
 The riverbank was an important place to come draw water for cooking, cleaning and drinking.

 We began by looking at weeds.
 The children were asked which weed is named after lion’s teeth (dent de lion).
 We discovered dandelions are edible.
 The children were bursting with experience:

 ‘My rabbit eats them like chocolate.’